-An Estate Plan is not only for the wealthy or people with children.
-If you are a single person, it is still important for you to have a solid Estate Plan (it might be even more important).
+An estate plan is not only for the wealthy or people with children — estate planning for single people is important, too (it might be even more important).
 Figuring out where you want your stuff to go after you die is important.
 You will also have to determine who you want to take care of you if you become disabled or incapacitated and unable to make your own decision.
-As a single person, there are several key areas you should consider when starting your Estate Plan:
+As a single person, there are several key areas you should consider when starting your estate plan.

-A prenuptial agreement is a contract created before two people are married in which all of the property (and sometimes debts) each person owns is listed and specifies what each person’s rights to the property will be if the marriage ends, by divorce, separation or death.
+A prenuptial agreement is a contract created before two people are married in which all the property (and sometimes debts) each person owns is listed.
+It specifies what each person’s rights to the property will be if the marriage ends, by divorce, separation or death.
 If you are in the process of planning your wedding, it is a good idea to have a conversation with your fiancée about the future and how you wish to move forward financially.

 This article should not be construed as legal advice.
 Situations are different and it’s impossible to provide legal advice for every situation without knowing the individual facts.